Social Freedom Party: History

 The party's ideology and political programme is heavily influenced by Hikmet Kıvılcımlı and his works.
 TÖP is a participant of Peoples' Democratic Congress and a member of Labour and Freedom Alliance.

 In terms of international outlook, like most of the Peoples' Democratic Congress organisations, the Social Freedom Party is known to condemn Turkish and NATO militarism as well as Russian expansion, as in the case of the 2022 Russian invasion of Ukraine.

+Perihan Koca, one of the party's spokespeople, was elected to the 28th Parliament of Turkey in the 2023 Turkish parliamentary election from Mersin.